Whistle

 Whistles have been around since early humans first carved out a gourd or branch and found they could make sound with it.
 In prehistoric Egypt, small shells were used as whistles.
 Many present day wind instruments are inheritors of these early whistles.
 With the rise of more mechanical power, other forms of whistles have been developed.

 One characteristic of a whistle is that it creates a pure, or nearly pure, tone.
 The conversion of flow energy to sound comes from an interaction between a solid material and a fluid stream.
 The forces in some whistles are sufficient to set the solid material in motion.
 Classic examples are Aeolian tones that result in galloping power lines, or the Tacoma Narrows Bridge (the so-called "Galloping Gertie" of popular media).
 Other examples are circular disks set into vibration.

 History

 Early whistles

 Whistles made of bone or wood have been used for thousands of years.
 Whistles were used by the Ancient Greeks to keep the stroke of galley slaves.

-Archaeologist have found at the ruins of the ancient Greek city of Assos a terracotta whistle, most probably a child’s toy putting in children’s graves as a burial gift.
+Archaeologists have found a terracotta whistle at the ruins of the ancient Greek city of Assos, most probably a child's toy placed in a child's grave as a burial gift.

 The English used whistles during the Crusades to signal orders to archers.
 Boatswain pipes were also used in the age of sail aboard naval vessels to issue commands and salute dignitaries.